mrsWeasel/portfolio-projects/README.md

 ### Setting up with local db

-If you wish to run MongoDB locally, install MongoDB community server with HomeBrew.
-Step by step instructions: https://www.mongodb.com/docs/manual/administration/install-community/#std-label-install-mdb-community-edition (install version 7.0 to make sure it is compatible!)
+If you wish to run MongoDB locally, install MongoDB community server with HomeBrew following [step by step instructions](https://www.mongodb.com/docs/manual/administration/install-community/#std-label-install-mdb-community-edition) (install version 7.0 to make sure it is compatible!)

 Create `.env.local` file for storing environment variables.
 Copy and paste from below.
 MONGODB_URI will work as is.
 Replace other details with your own.